mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 +import { AdapterMomentJalaali } from '@mui/x-date-pickers-pro/AdapterMomentJalaali';
 ```

+### Increased Luxon minimal version

+The v6 `AdapterLuxon` now requires `luxon` version `3.0.2` or higher in order to work.

+Take a look at the [Upgrading Luxon](https://moment.github.io/luxon/#/upgrading) guide if you are using an older version.

 ### Update the format of the `value` prop

 Previously, it was possible to provide any format that your date management library was able to parse.